Australia seeks to establish new Consulate General in Bengaluru: Scott Morrison | Technology

 Highlighting that both countries are also working with the United States and Japan through the Quad Leaders Dialogue, the PM said, ''This is about four like-minded democracies coming together, from our region, to show we can make a positive difference in addressing our region's biggest challenges.''
 It's a very practical and positive partnership – fostering an open, accessible, and secure technology ecosystem.

-Suggesting that Australia is working with like-minded countries, liberal democracies, in particular, to ensure global technology rules and norms reflect liberal democratic values, Morrison said, a new Australia-India Centre of Excellence for Critical and Emerging Technology Policy will contribute to that effort.
+Observing that Australia is working with like-minded countries, liberal democracies in particular, to ensure global technology rules and norms reflect liberal democratic values, Morrison said a new Australia-India Centre of Excellence for Critical and Emerging Technology Policy will contribute to that effort.

-''The Centre will bring together Australian and Indian technologists, policy practitioners, academics, researchers, and thought leaders.
-Helping our nations shape technology governance so it aligns with our values and supports an open, inclusive, and resilient Indo-Pacific region,'' he said, adding that it will also promote investment opportunities and innovation between Australia and India in technology, and amplify our policy influence globally.
+''The Centre will bring together Australian and Indian technologists, policy practitioners, academics, researchers and thought leaders.
+Helping our nations shape technology governance so it aligns with our values and supports an open, inclusive and resilient Indo-Pacific region,'' he said, adding it will also promote investment opportunities and innovation between Australia and India in technology, and amplify their policy influence globally.

-Further, pointing out that Australia and India are diverse, multicultural, liberal democracies who seek a world that is prosperous, safe, and secure, and where human dignity is best expressed through choice and freedom, the Prime Minister said, ''We seek to lift, not suppress.
-To build a better world, rather than to hold back change.'' ''Our vision of the world understands the potential of technology to respond to the challenges of our time – and to lift all – to raise those living standards,'' he said, ''We have witnessed this so powerfully over the past 18 months, with medical breakthroughs now allowing us all to plan for a world after this pandemic.''
+Further, pointing out that Australia and India are diverse, multicultural, liberal democracies who seek a world that is prosperous, safe and secure, and where human dignity is best expressed through choice and freedom, the Prime Minister said, ''we seek to lift up, not suppress.
+To build a better world, rather than to hold back change.'' ''Our vision of the world understands the potential of technology to respond to the challenges of our time – and to lift all – to raise those living standards,'' he said. ''We have witnessed this so powerfully over the past 18 months, with medical breakthroughs now allowing us all to plan for a world after this pandemic.''
 That same capacity to innovate will be at the fore of all of our efforts addressing climate change and in transitioning to a new energy economy, he added.
+Meanwhile, the Australian government's Department of Foreign Affairs and Trade said the country was strengthening its technology partnership with India through the establishment of the new Consulate-General in this city.

+''Bengaluru is the world's fourth-largest technology cluster, and home to a third of India's unicorn companies.
+Bengaluru and its vibrant business community will play a determinative role in India's rise as a technological superpower.
+It is home to significant biotech, Aerospace and Defence industries, a thriving start-up ecosystem, India's national space agency (ISRO) as well as leading education and research institutions,'' it said in a statement uploaded on its official website The proposed Consulate-General will focus on deepening Australia's ties to India's vibrant innovators, technologists and entrepreneurs. ''It will support Australian businesses in one of the world's most important commercial centres.
+Half of the next billion internet users are projected to be in India and India's digital economy, centred on Bengaluru, is set to grow to USD 1 trillion by 2025,'' it said.

+The Consulate-General will expand Australia's diplomatic presence in India to five diplomatic posts, further to its High Commission in New Delhi and Consulates-General in Mumbai, Chennai and Kolkata, ''deepening our engagement with Indian governments at all levels.
+This will promote engagement with India's southern states and our outreach to Australia's diaspora and alumni communities,'' it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)